-The draft report for 2010 was prepared by the Ministry for the Environment, Land Protection and Sea and integrated by the National Institute for Environmental Protection and Research (ISPRA).
+The draft report for 2013 was prepared by the Ministry for the Environment, Land Protection and Sea and integrated by the National Institute for Environmental Protection and Research (ISPRA).
 Regional authorities also contributed to the report.
 A number of elements have been taken from previous studies.
-One Region (Umbria) submitted to the MoE on a voluntary basis the Regional Report on the Implementation of the Aarhus Convention and other relevant documentation.
+One Region (Liguria) and one autonomous province (Bolzano) submitted to the MoE on a voluntary basis the Regional Report on the Implementation of the Aarhus Convention and other relevant documentation.